Motivations and Inspiration for the Creation of Mezzacello

 Collateral Damages

-But I also lost two teeth.
+I lost two teeth.
 When you don’t chew your saliva doesn’t properly clean your teeth.
 During this time I had to learn to see, read, talk, walk, and laugh again.
 This is also how, why, and when I learned Tai Chi.

 It was then that I asked my dads if I could stay with them.
 They had electricity.
 I needed power to get nutrients that I could hardly afford and required a prescription to obtain.